Italian garden: Palace of Caserta

 The Royal Palace of Caserta (Italian: Reggia di Caserta) is a former royal residence in Caserta, constructed for the Bourbon kings of Naples.
+The Royal Palace of Caserta is the largest former royal residence in the world.

 The garden, a typical example of the Baroque extension of formal vistas, stretch for 120 ha, partly on hilly terrain.
 It is inspired by the Gardens of Versailles, but it is commonly regarded as superior in beauty.
 The park starts from the back façade of the palace, flanking a long alley with artificial fountains and cascades.
 There is an English garden in the upper part designed in the 1780s by Carlo Vanvitelli and the London-trained plantsman-designer John Graeffer, recommended to Sir William Hamilton by Sir Joseph Banks.
 It is an early Continental example of an English garden in the svelte naturalistic taste of Capability Brown.

 The fountains and cascades, each filling a vasca ("basin"), with architecture and hydraulics by Luigi Vanvitelli at intervals along a wide straight canal that runs to the horizon, rivalled those at Peterhof outside St. Petersburg.
 These include: